masasin/masasin.github.io/docs/cv/education/uwaterloo.md

     - Participated heavily in extracurricular activities, including several clubs and initiatives.
     - Completed numerous projects across a variety of disciplines including mechatronics, mechanical engineering, electrical engineering, computer engineering, controls, bioengineering, mathematics, and entrepreneurship.

+I studied at the University of Waterloo from 2008 to 2013, and graduated with a Bachelor of Applied Science in Honours Mechatronics Engineering.

 The program is a combination of mechanical, electrical, and software engineering, and was heavily practical, with [many hands-on projects](#projects) for students to apply concepts learned in the classroom.